pnnl/NATIG/README.md

 It is a standalone, containerized, and reusable environment to enable cyber analysts and researchers to run different cyber security and performance scenarios on powergrid.

+## How to get started
+1. Have docker installed
+2. clone the NATIG repo
+3. Make sure you have access to the NS3 stash repo at: https://stash.pnnl.gov/projects/HAGEN/repos/ns-3-dev/browse
+4. run the following commands:
+   - cd NATIG
+   - ./buildimage.sh
+   - Once the docker finishes building successfully, run: ./rundocker.sh
+NOTE: The default docker container does not come with 5G enabled

 ## Available configurations

 NOTE: using the configuration files, a user can create a ring topology that uses wifi as a connection type, for example.
 Currently with th eexception of 5G and 4G a user can mix and match any connection types with any topologies.